 LEAF Blog & Newsletter: Explaining rejuvenation science and related topics in plain language

-We help people learn the basics of aging and its main mechanisms and inform them of the progress in bringing each of the Hallmarks of Aging under medical control, including both animal studies and human clinical trials.
-Apart from gerontology, we are looking at demographic dynamics, population aging, and the economic and social implications to help form a systemic vision of the problem of aging.
+We help people learn the basics of aging and its main mechanisms and inform them of the progress in bringing each of the Hallmarks of Aging under medical control, including animal studies and human clinical trials.
+Apart from gerontology, we look at demographic dynamics, population aging, and economic and social implications to help form a systemic vision of the problem of aging.
 In our articles, we also discuss the ethics of rejuvenation technologies, the scenarios of their future global implementation, and typical concerns related to longer lives.

 Our team of scientific writers is constantly monitoring publications and reports on these topics, picking up the most interesting and significant ones to produce easy-to-read yet detailed popular articles.
 We also interview renowned researchers of aging to provide the longevity community with expert opinions, ideas, and forecasts.
-We release four or five original articles per week on our blog, and in the first year, we produced approximately 150 original publications.
+We release four or five original articles per week on our blog, and in our first year, we produced approximately 150 original publications.

 LEAF Events: Running live events to close the gap between researchers and the public

 The recordings of our live events are valuable educational materials.
-We edit them, release them on our Youtube channel and Facebook page, and engage our social media network so more people get the chance to watch them.
+We edit them, release them on our Youtube channel and Facebook page, and engage our social media network so that more people get the chance to watch them.

 LEAF Talks: attending scientific and public conferences

 There are two main goals of this activity.
-First, we give talks at public events, disseminating among the general public up-to-date results of rejuvenation research as well as our views on related aspects of the issue, such as demographic trends, the individual, social and economic benefits of implementing rejuvenation technologies into clinical practice, and how to improve the regulatory landscape to better ensure equal access to these innovative therapies.
+First, we give talks at public events, disseminating among the general public up-to-date results of rejuvenation research as well as our views on related aspects of the issue, such as demographic trends; the individual, social and economic benefits of implementing rejuvenation technologies into clinical practice; and how to improve the regulatory landscape to better ensure equal access to these innovative therapies.

-But our work at the conferences is not reduced to giving talks to the general public and networking.
+However, our work at the conferences is not reduced to giving talks to the general public and networking.
 LEAF members share their knowledge and experience in advocacy with our colleagues from other organizations as well as individual activists, discussing the different aspects of effective communication with the general public, fundraising for science, and advocacy.

 Conferences are also a great place to provide the community with even more informative content.
-There we bring the community exclusive interviews with the leading researchers in rejuvenation biotechnology, discuss their achievements and plans and bring you the very latest news from this exciting field.
+There, we bring the community exclusive interviews with the leading researchers in rejuvenation biotechnology, discuss their achievements and plans, and bring you the very latest news from this exciting field.